Sweetgrass Paper – Wood-free and Sustainable

 Nowadays, awareness and interest in climate protection and sustainability are steadily growing.
 Saving carbon dioxide plays a central role in this.
 In addition to grass paper, the use of sustainable sweetgrass paper is one way of doing this, as it is produced from agricultural waste – thus otherwise unused resources can be applied and contribute to CO2 reduction.
 The environmental impact of sweetgrass paper is thus 47 % less than the production of FSC paper from tree fibres and 27 % less than the production of recycled paper.

-In order to feed the world’s population, plants such as rice, grain or sugar cane are cultivated all over the world.
+In order to feed the world’s population, plants such as rice, grain, or sugar cane are cultivated worldwide.
 After harvesting the edible plant components, leaves, stems, etc. remain as agricultural waste.
-It makes up about 80 % of the plant material and is usually burnt.
+It makes up about 80 % of the plant material and is usually burned.

-This waste is now used for the production of paper, which can be recycled up to seven times, just like conventional wood fibre paper.
-Furthermore, due to its natural components, the sweet grass paper is both industrially and home compostable (Certified according to DIN CERTO).
+This waste is now used for the production of sweetgrass paper, which can be recycled up to seven times just like conventional wood fibre paper.
+Therefore, the sweetgrass paper is wood-free and, due to its natural components, vegan and both industrially and home compostable (certified according to DIN CERTO).

-This can help to counteract the deforestation of millions of hectares of forests that are still needed for paper and cardboard production.
-With only about 1.8 % of the annual agricultural waste, the entire annual paper and cardboard demand can be covered throughout Europe.
+This can counteract the deforestation of millions of hectares of forests that are still necessary for paper and cardboard production.
+With only about 1.8 % of the annual agricultural waste, the entire annual paper and cardboard demand in the whole of Europe can be covered.

-The paper mill has its headquarters in Kagithapuram, in the province of Tamil Nadu in the south of India.
-This location is well chosen because a large part of the agricultural waste is generated there and can therefore be used directly locally.
-Through cooperation with thousands of local small farmers, the world’s largest paper mill using agricultural waste has been built there.
-This prevents the annual deforestation of an area of forest equivalent to over 20,000 football pitches or the size of the municipality of Amsterdam.
+The paper mill has its headquarters in Kagithapuram, in the province of Tamil Nadu in southern India.
+This location is favourably chosen because a large part of the agricultural waste is generated there and can thus be directly used locally.
+By working together with thousands of local small farmers, the world’s largest paper mill using agricultural waste could be built there.